ibm-cloud-docs/Backup/getting-started.md

 2. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}.
 From the Navigational menu, select **Classic Infrastructure**.
 2. Click **Storage** > **Cloud Backup** to display the backup services.
 3. Select the username of the {{site.data.keyword.cloud_notm}} account.
 Click the expansion arrow to reveal the WebCC portal link.
-4. Click **WebCC** to start the portal client in your browser.
+4. Click **WebCC** to start the portal in your browser.

-## Configuring the Backup agent and the backup schedule
+## Configuring the backup agent and the backup schedule
 {: #configureagentschedule}

 After you ordered your {{site.data.keyword.backup_notm}} and the agent is installed on the server, you can start creating backups of your data.
 Through the {{site.data.keyword.backup_notm}} portal, you can manage and monitor your backups.
 You can choose between manual or automatic backup agent configuration methods.